sisihagen/website/content/en/blog/2019/china-the-next-enemy-image.md

 It goes on ...

 > How China wants to react exactly, Fu did not say.
-However, it was " all options on the table“
+However, it was " all options on the table"

 Of course, true to Western Propaganda, the statement is shortened by Essential!